Valdres (newspaper)

 Valdres is a Norwegian newspaper, published in Fagernes, and covering the district of Valdres.
 The newspaper was founded in 1903, and its first editor was Olav Moe.
-The newspaper is issued four times a week.
+There are two printed issues per week, and the online newspaper is updated every day.
 It had a circulation of 9,342 in 2008.
-Its editor is Torbjørn Moen.
+The current editor in chief is Hilde Lysengen Havro.